Chaitanya-Musale/Affinity-Unified-Regression-Architecture/README.md

 ## Acknowledgments

-This work leverages several open-source tools and pre-trained models:

-- **ESM-2**: Meta AI's protein language model
-- **PyTorch Geometric**: Graph neural network library
-- **RDKit**: Cheminformatics toolkit
-- **PDBbind**: Binding affinity database
-- **SHAP**: Explainable AI framework

-Special acknowledgment for the **similarity-aware data splits** which address a critical data leakage issue in binding affinity prediction benchmarks.
+Special acknowledgment for the **similarity-aware-evaluations** by Zhang et. al which address a critical data leakage issue in binding affinity prediction benchmarks.